D-LNBot: A Scalable, Cost-Free and Covert Hybrid Botnet on Bitcoin's Lightning Network: Evaluation and Analysis

 So the total cost of opening 3 channels for a C\&C server is 60,462 satoshi.
 While 462 satoshi is consumed as fees, the remaining 60,000 satoshi on the channels is not spent, rather it is just locked in the channels.
 The botmaster will get this 60,000 satoshi back after closing the channels.
 Therefore, funds locked in the channels are non-recurring investment cost for the formation of LNBot.
 Only real associated cost of forming LNBot is the channel opening fees.

 Table \ref{tab:channelopening} shows how the costs change when the number of C\&C servers is increased.
-The increase in the cost is linear and for 100 C\&C servers, the on-chain fees are only 0.000462 Bitcoin.
+The increase in the cost is linear and for 100 C\&C servers, the on-chain fees are only 46,200 satoshi.